MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 #### Unsupported OS

-- For users on Windows 7, 8, and 8.1, classic Teams will reach the end of availability starting on **October 23 2024**.
-Users running classic Teams on these operating systems will see warning dialogs about end of availability coming in August.
-On October 23 2024, users will experience the end of availability dialogs and will be blocked from accessing the classic Teams desktop clients.
+- For users on Windows 7, 8, and 8.1, classic Teams will reach the end of availability starting on **October 23, 2024**.
+Users running classic Teams on these operating systems will see warning dialogs about end of availability starting in August.
+On October 23, 2024, users will experience the end of availability dialogs and will be blocked from accessing the classic Teams desktop clients.

 If users can't upgrade their OS, the new Teams web app will be available on [supported browsers](new-teams-web.md#prerequisites) as an alternative.
 Users will experience non-dismissible in-app dialogs informing about the end of availability with an option to use new Teams web app.

 - For users on Win 10, macOS versions below Big Sur(11), LTSC users, or users with configuration issues, classic Teams will reach the end of availability starting July 1, 2025.
 Users running classic Teams on these operating systems will experience the end of availability dialogs and will be blocked from accessing the classic Teams desktop clients.

-If users can't upgrade to the new Teams client on their compute, the new Teams web app will be available on [supported browsers](new-teams-web.md#prerequisites) as an alternative.
+If users can't upgrade to the new Teams client on their device, the new Teams web app will be available on [supported browsers](new-teams-web.md#prerequisites) as an alternative.

 > [!NOTE]
 > You can dismiss this banner when it starts to appear, but the banner will reappear with each client launch.